brillout/goldpage/readme.md

 This is a complex subject and

 We care about strong abstractions that hide complexity from you to give you an tool that is easy to use.

+###### Browser-static pages

+By setting `doNoRenderInBrowser` you can make a page *browser-static*: your page is rendered to HTML only and the DOM is not manipulated

+your view components are only used render
+No JavaScript is loaded in the browser and the DOM is not manipulated.

+Because no (or much less) JavaScript is loaded nor executed in the browser,

+there is no browser-side JavaScript, the page is super fast.
+This is important non-interactive pages that need good performance on mobile, such as a landing page.

+###### Server-static pages

+By setting `renderHtmlAtBuildTime` you make a page *server-static*:
+The HTML of the page is rendered ad build time and no server runtime is required to generate your page.

+###### Optimal code splitting & optimal HTTP cache headers

+`ssr-coin` is designed so that a page only loads JavaScript it needs.
+This means that create new view components for a new page doesn't increase the bundle size of other pages.

+We extensively make use of hashing and HTTP cache headers to make best use of browser caches.